okaigerim/photo-editor/README.md

 # Photo Editor

 A simple and modern photo editor built with React that allows users to apply various filter effects to an image and download the edited image.
-The project supports common image adjustments like brightness, contrast, saturation, grayscale, sepia, hue rotation, and blur.
+The project supports common image adjustments like brightness, contrast, saturation, and many more.

 ## Features